MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Set-CsTeamsShiftsConnection.md

 ```

 Updates the instance with the specified -ConnectionId.
-Returns the object of updated connection.
+Returns the object of the updated connection.

-In case of error, we can capture the error response as following:
+In case of an error, you can capture the error response as follows:

 * Hold the cmdlet output in a variable: `$result=<CMDLET>`